Tulungagung-Developer/finote/README.md

 ## Introduction

-Welcome to the Finote Backend repository!
-This project serves as the backend for the Finote application, providing the necessary functionality to support financial note-taking and organization.
-This README file will guide you through the installation, usage, and other important details of the Finote Backend.
+Welcome to the Finote repository!
+This project providing the necessary functionality to support financial note-taking and organization.
+This README file will guide you through the installation, usage, and other important details of the Finote Project.

 ## Overview

+This project is a monorepo project that consists of two main components: the Frontend and the Backend.
+The Frontend is responsible for providing a user-friendly interface for users to create, view, and manage their financial notes.
+The Backend is responsible for handling data storage, retrieval, and processing.

-The Finote Backend uses NestJS, a powerful and efficient Node.js framework for building scalable and maintainable server-side applications.
+The Backend uses NestJS, a powerful and efficient Node.js framework for building scalable and maintainable server-side applications.
 It provides a RESTful API that allows the Finote front end to communicate with the backend and perform CRUD operations.

 For the database, we are using PostgreSQL, a powerful open-source relational database management system.
 It is known for its reliability, scalability, and advanced features.
 To communicate with the database, we use [TypeORM](https://typeorm.io/data-source#what-is-datasource), a popular Object-Relational Mapping (ORM) library for TypeScript and JavaScript.
 It simplifies database operations and provides a more intuitive and type-safe way to interact with the database.